DataDog/integrations-core/docs/proposals/TEMPLATE.md

 ## Problem

 *If necessary, add a more detailed sketch of the problem.
-Add any notes, pictures, text, or details that illuminate why this is a problem Datadog Agent integrations community needs to solve.
+Add any notes, pictures, text, or details that illuminate why this is a problem that needs to be solved.
 Keep it as concise as possible.*

 ## Constraints